CPCU® 540 Formulas

 - Present value of unequal payments = (FV Payment1 × PV Factor1) + (FV Payment2 × PV Factor2) + (FV Payment3 × PV Factor3)

 - Net present value = NPV = -C0 + (C1 × PV Factor 1) + … (Cn × PV Factor)

 Two rate of return formulas you must know:

-- Bond annual rate of return = (coupon + capital gain) ÷ bond price beginning of year
+- The bond annual rate of return = (coupon + capital gain) ÷ bond price beginning of the year

-- Stock annual rate of return = (capital gain + dividends) ÷ stock price beginning of year
+- The stock annual rate of return = (capital gain + dividends) ÷ stock price beginning of the year

 CPCU® 540 Formula Review

 The formulas are the most important aspect of the CPCU® 540 exam.
 Ensure you memorize the most important formulas detailed above if you don’t memorize these key formulas it will be very very difficult to pass the CPCU® 540 exam.
 For a list of everything we’ve talked about in this blog including the formulas provided to you on the exam, the formulas not provided to you on the exam, present/future value tables, and a free practice exam, download our free CPCU® 540 bundle:

 For more information about the CPCU® 540 exam, check out some of our other free resources: